dumith-eranga/talks/tdd-why-bother/narration.md

 ### 4. The code is not testable

 Another common reason people give for not practicing TDD goes like this.
-You do not know how bad our code is.
-The previous developer has simply created a whole mess of it.
+You do not know how bad our code-base is.
+The previous developer has simply created a mess of it.
 There is nothing I can do.
 The code is simply untestable.

 Again, we are trying to take the easy way out.
 True, it could be a total mess, but there are ways to untangle it.

 I can recommend the techniques that Michael Feathers describe in his book **Working Effectively with Legacy Code**.
 > On a side note, he has a very good definition what "legacy" means and it does not mean old - the code could be new but still count as legacy.

 I can also recommend the book by Martin Fowler and Kent Beck - **Refactoring - Improving the Design of Existing Code**.
-Furthermore, Fowler has another blog post describing a pattern called **Strangler** that we can use to introduce testability to legacy applications (but not limited to that appplication).
+Furthermore, Fowler has another blog post describing a pattern called **Strangler** that we can use to introduce testability to legacy applications.

 ### 5. Everything is not testable

+"The functionality I am developig is not testable; Therefore, I cannot use TDD" is yet another common reason people give for not practicing.

 - It is a problem in Design & Architecture
     - A Separate Talk